DaGooseYT/winforms-progressbar-label/README.md

 # Windows Forms Progress Bar Label
 ![alt-text](https://github.com/DaGooseYT/winforms-progressbar-label/blob/main/progressbarlabel.gif)

 A simply utility that allows you to put text over a winforms progress bar WITHOUT repainting the progress bar and removing the animation.
-Text is automatically centered in the progress bar/
+Text is automatically centered in the progress bar.

 ## Features
 - ProgressText property